Lending money

 Any loan made must be accompanied by:

-• A clear written agreement that sets out the amount loaned, the period of the loan, the frequency and speed of repayment and any other relevant details, such as the reason for the loan.
+• A clear written agreement that sets out the amount loaned, the period of the loan and the terms of repayment.
+Also, any other relevant details, such as the reason for the loan.

 • Clear details of how approval has been achieved for both parties.
 This could involve the leadership team, commissioner or the level’s executive committee.